 Constantine Nicholas’ early works (1992 – 2005) feature uniquely rich and layered works, installations and digital projects.
-They present immersed fragments of text and imagery – many cite colonial, aboriginal and commercial references which the artist uses to question his Australian identity.
+These presented immersed fragments of text and imagery – many cite colonial, First Nations and commercial references which the artist uses to question his identity.

-“An ongoing theme in my work is to use historical journals (other’s truth), maps and illustrations to present a ‘point of view’ in time, a reference point that I question.
-My usual approach is to map, print a background layer and then add layers of text or physically alter it with what I have in my mind or at hand (paint, ink, writing, layers of varnish) to transform it – its context – to the extent of losing the source and its inherent value altogether.
+“In the past, themes in my work reflect on other’s truths, historical new, journals, maps and illustrations to present a ‘point of view’ in time, or a reference point that I question.
+My approach would be to use these references, to print or copy these, then add layers of media, text and continue to physically alter and push the medium to transform it into something other, to the extent of losing the source and its inherent value altogether.

 “Constantine Nicholas’ rich surface layers have been described as an echo of the opulence of the colonial eras that invite comparison with the richness of today’s capitalism.
 And the thick gloss finishes enhance the luminosity of gold and silver, creating a striking contrast with the black and sometimes red featured in his art…” Anne-Marie Archer, “Untitled Transactions” State of the Arts newsletter & web